AStoychev/movie-api-task/README.md

 4. Start the app with command: `npm run dev` .

+5. If you want to try application, make .txt file and write movies - **each have to be on new line**.

-5. There are several test .txt files in the repo that you can use to test the application.
+6. There are several test .txt files in the repo that you can use to test the application.

-6. You can also try the app from [HERE](https://movie-api-task.onrender.com/)
+7. You can also try the app from [HERE](https://movie-api-task.onrender.com/)